dwavesystems/dwave-ocean-sdk/docs/overview/hybrid.rst

 =====================

-D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service provides cloud-based hybrid solvers to which you can submit arbitrary :term:`quadratic model`\ s.
+D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service provides cloud-based hybrid solvers to which you can submit arbitrary models.
 These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum processing unit (QPU) to parts of the problem where it benefits most, are designed to accommodate even very large